-Figure 6 shows the performance of S^3 on the aircraft data discussed in Section 1.3 of Bowman and Azzalini (1997).
+Figure 6 shows the performance of $S^3$ on the aircraft data discussed in Section 1.3 of Bowman and Azzalini (1997).
 The original data are 6 variables reflecting features of aircraft, that were summarized by principal component analysis.
 The x axis is the first principal component, which turned out to represent those variables reflecting "size".
 The y axis is the second principal component, which represents "speed, adjusted for size".
 The bright spot at the lower left shows that most aircraft are neither large nor fast.
-There is a high density "arm" extending in the direction of small but fast aircraft, and also in the direction of very large, and somewhat faster aircraft.
-Bowman and Azzalini (1997) suggest that the data are trimodal (with the arms as modes), but S^3 does not quite find the three modes.
-This could well be because S^3 is an "omnibus" type of hypothesis test, which attempts to be "powerful in all directions", which entails some trade-off in power in specific directions.
+There is a high density "arm" extending in the direction of medium size but quite fast aircraft, and also in the direction of very large, and somewhat slower aircraft.
+Bowman and Azzalini (1997) suggest that the data are trimodal (with the arms as modes), but $S^3$ does not quite find the three modes.
+This could well be because $S^3$ is an "omnibus" type of hypothesis test, which attempts to be "powerful in all directions", which entails some trade-off in power in specific directions.
 Methods which might provide stronger evidence of the trimodality would be based on formal "mode tests", although the literature for that mostly focuses on the one dimensional case.

-FIGURE 6: Combined gradient and curvature versions of Significance in Scale Space for the h = 7 kernel density estimate, at the level of significance $\alpha = 0.01$ (left) and $\alpha = 0.2$ (right), for the aircraft data.
+FIGURE 6: Combined gradient and curvature versions of Significance in Scale Space for the h = 7 kernel density estimate, at the level of significance $\alpha = 0.01$ (a) and $\alpha = 0.2$ (b), for the aircraft data.

-The scale in both parts of Figure 6 is h = 7, chosen by studying the movie version (available in the files ssskde1fig6a.mpg and ssskde1fig6b.mpg at the above location) and trying to maximize the impression of trimodality.
-Figure 6a shows S^3 using the low significance level of $\alpha = 0.01$, while Figure 6b shows the much higher level of $\alpha = 0.20$.
+The scale in both parts of Figure 6 is h = 7, chosen by studying the movie version (available from the above location) and trying to maximize the impression of trimodality.
+Figure 6a shows $S^3$ using the low significance level of $\alpha = 0.01$ , while Figure 6b shows the much higher level of $\alpha = 0.20$ .
 As expected, the less stringent hypothesis tests underlying Figure 6b result in more features being flagged as significant, although still not enough to conclude trimodality.

-An aspect of Figure 6 that is not representative of our experience with varying α is that there are quite a few more significant features in Figure 6b.
-For other data sets, there tends to be less difference, even for such a large range of α values.
+An aspect of Figure 6 that is not representative of our experience with varying $\alpha$ is that there are quite a few more significant features in Figure 6b.
+For other data sets, there tends to be less difference, even for such a large range of $\alpha$ values.
 The reason this happens here, is because for many locations, the features just happen to be near the boundary between significant and insignificant.